The budget decisions made for 2019 reflect City Council’s ongoing commitment to:

 - Respecting citizens’ ability to pay.

 It was also drawn up in accordance with the following priorities:

 - controlling the wage bill;

-- an increase in the administrative divisions’ budgets limited to 1%; and
+- no increase in the administrative divisions’ budgets for controllable expenditures; and

 The City of Saint-Lambert, as the other related municipalities, collects the taxes required for the Longueuil Agglomeration’s operations, in the form of a contributory “share,” which is paid directly to the Longueuil Agglomeration.
 For more information, you can consult the budget of the Longueuil agglomeration.